nathanmarz/cascalog/README.markdown

 # TODO

-1. "Logical outer joins"
-2. Ungrounded rules
+1. Ungrounded rules
-3. Combine join with aggregation using MultiGroupBy grouping fields and join fields are the same
+2. Combine join with aggregation using MultiGroupBy grouping fields and join fields are the same

-# Notes on running Cascalog queries on a real Hadoop cluster

-1. Cascalog includes hadoop as a dependency so that you can experiment with it easily.
-Don't include Hadoop jars within your jar that has Cascalog.
-2. Cascalog requires Cascading 1.1 rc3
-3. Any custom operations must be compiled into the jar you give to Hadoop for running jobs

 # Limitations

 1. Query planner doesn't optimize across subqeries yet
-2. No way to order your results yet
-3. No recursion - I want to see concrete use cases people have for recursion first
+2. No recursion - I want to see concrete use cases people have for recursion first
-4. No negation
+3. No negation

 # Acknowledgements